shawnlawson/SublimeJensaarai/ReadMe.md

 ## Installation
-1. Clone this directory to:
+1. Clone or unzip this directory to:

 OSX
 ~/Library/Application Support/Sublime Text 3/Packages/